 Generations have enjoyed learning Biblical truths with various catechisms.
-The Children's Catechism is simple enough for the very young, yet contains the most profound truths of the Christian faith.
-If you enjoy the Children's Catechism, you may wish to add it to your blog as a simple sidebar widget.
-Other choices are the Westminster Shorter Catechism and Martin Luther's Small Catechism widgets.
-Full text for Luther's Small Catechism is available here.
+The Children’s Catechism is simple enough for the very young, yet contains the most profound truths of the Christian faith.
+Other biblically sound Christian catechisms are the Westminster Catechism, Baptist Catechism, Heidelberg Catechism, and Luther’s Small Catechism

 Catechism Studies

-It's helpful at various times throughout the year to spend a week or two looking at the catechisms or creeds.
+It’s helpful at various times throughout the year to spend a week or two looking at the catechisms or creeds.
 This helps draw together various biblical truths.
 Two books are particularly excellent resources for your family.
 The first is highly recommended.
 Training Hearts, Teaching Minds provides a 5 day study for each of the 107 questions of the Shorter Catechism There is one or more scripture readings for each day and a paragraph or two of discussion.
 You can do several passages at once, not having to wait 5 days for each question.
 Really a splendid resource.
 Small Talks on Big Questions considers several questions from the Childrens Catechism in each section.
 A scripture passage is paraphrased and a story is told of a historical event or person that illustrates the truth of the catechism questions considered.
-Not as complete theologically as Training Hearts but effective for children who love great stories.
+Not as complete theologically as Training Hearts, Teaching Minds but effective for children who love great stories.
+This TableTalk magazine article expresses the value and importance of teaching the Shorter Catechism in church and home.

 Bibles